ga-wdi-curriculum/wdi-intro/readme.md

 - Map out the topics and technologies of web development, and identify which we will and will not cover
 - List the main "Dos" and "Don'ts" for the class and the space

-# Welcome & Today's Schedule (Adam, 10 minutes, til 9:10)
+# Welcome & Today's Schedule (10 minutes, til 9:10)

 Instructor introductions.